Bangkok·Temple Tours

 Chakri Maha Prasat Throne Hall: East Meets West

-The most photographed building in the complex and the one that surprises most visitors is the Chakri Maha Prasat Throne Hall, built by King Rama V in 1882 to mark the centenary of the Chakri dynasty.
+The most photographed building in the complex — and the one that surprises most visitors — is the Chakri Maha Prasat Throne Hall, built by King Rama V in 1882 to mark the centenary of the Chakri dynasty.

-At first glance it appears to be a European neoclassical palace — symmetrical facade, arched windows, stone columns — the kind of building you might expect to find in London or Paris.
+At first glance it appears to be a European neoclassical palace — symmetrical facade, arched windows, stone columns — the kind of building you might expect in London or Paris.
 Then your eyes reach the roof and everything changes.
 Sitting atop this entirely European building are three magnificent Thai-style spired towers, each finished in traditional gilded Thai architecture.

 This jarring and beautiful fusion was entirely intentional.
 King Rama V was sending a message to the world: Thailand was a sophisticated modern nation that could engage with Western civilisation on equal terms while remaining proudly and defiantly Thai.
 It is one of the most politically loaded pieces of architecture in Southeast Asia.